 According to the 1940 census, the four men assigned to the station that year were: Guy L. Gordon, William A. Keller, Henry Richileau, and Paul Johnecheck.

 In 1976, Lansing Shoal Lighthouse was automated, and its last crew removed.
 The station’s Fresnel lens remained in service until 1985, when it was dismantled and later placed on exhibit at the Michigan Historical Museum in Lansing.
-It seems appropriate that the lens that warned mariners of Lansing Shoal for fifty-eight years found a new home a city named Lansing.
+It seems appropriate that the lens that warned mariners of Lansing Shoal for fifty-eight years found a new home in a city named Lansing.

 In May 2014, Lansing Shoal Lighthouse, deemed excess by the Coast Guard, was made available under the guidelines of the National Historic Lighthouse Preservation Act “to eligible entities defined as Federal Agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 When no custodian was found, the General Services Administration initiated an auction for the lighthouse on July 25, 2017.
 Three bidders particpated in the auction, which ended on November 9, 2017 with a high bid of $26,000.